Oxford Bibliographies Update Program

 We want to hear from you.

 Oxford Bibliographies is a partnership between the publisher and the academic community, and we invite you to participate.
-Please feel welcome to email David Pervin, our subject editor, with comments, suggestions, or questions.
+Please feel welcome to email Molly Balikov, our subject editor, with comments, suggestions, or questions.